-This factsheet explains what happens if the Ombudsman makes recommendations to a public body after we examine your complaint and find failings.
-It also briefly explains the Ombudsman’s approach to how public bodies follow the recommendations we make but does not cover our whole procedure.
+This factsheet explains what happens if we make recommendations to a public body after we looked at your complaint and found failings.
+It also briefly explains our approach to how public bodies follow the recommendations we make.

-The Ombudsman’s role is to consider whether a complainant has suffered an injustice because of maladministration or service failure by a public body within our jurisdiction.
-If the Ombudsman finds that the complainant has suffered an injustice, recommendations can be made aimed at putting things right.
-More information about the type of recommendations the Ombudsman can make can be found in our Remedies factsheet.
+Our role is to consider whether a complainant has suffered an injustice because of service failure and/or because of a public body, within our powers, getting things wrong.
+If we find that the complainant has suffered an injustice, recommendations can be made, aimed at putting things right.
+More information about the type of recommendations we can make can be found in our Remedies factsheet.

-The Ombudsman’s recommendations are not binding on a public body.
+Our recommendations are not legal requirements for public bodies to follow.
 It is generally accepted, however, that public bodies will comply with them unless there are exceptional reasons not to.

-If, after investigating a complaint, the Ombudsman upholds your complaint, recommendations will be made to address the injustice.
-These recommendations are shared with you and the public body at draft report stage.
+If, after investigating a complaint, we uphold it, we will make recommendations to put things right.
+We will share these recommendations with you and the public body at the draft report stage.
 More information about what we do if we investigate a complaint can be found in our what we do when we get your compliant about a public body in Wales factsheet.

-If you or a public body disagree with the recommendations before we make our final decision, we will consider the reasons given before making a final decision.
+If you or a public body disagree with the recommendations before we make our final decision, we will look at the reasons given before making a final decision.
 This may include further discussions with you and the public body while we reach our decision.

-If the recommendations change substantially after these comments, a further draft report may be issued to allow you and the public body to review before we make our final decision.
-If, after considering the comments, we think that the recommendations should stand and that the public body does not agree, we will consider the merits of issuing a special report (a report if a public body does not satisfactorily implement the recommendations or fails to comply with the investigation or settlement).
+If the recommendations change significantly after these comments, we may issue a further draft report to allow you and the public body to look at it before we make our final decision.
+If, after considering the comments, we think that the recommendations should stand and that the public body does not agree, we will consider whether this warrants issuing a special report (a report if a public body does not satisfactorily put into action the recommendations or fails to comply with the investigation or settlement).

-The public body should supply evidence to the Ombudsman within the timescale set that it has completed each individual action.
-We expect to see evidence that the recommendations have been completed; saying so is not enough.
+The public body should give evidence to us within the timescale set that it has carried out each individual action.
+We expect to see evidence that the recommendations have been carried out; saying so is not enough.

-The Ombudsman aims to check the timescales for public bodies to comply with our recommendations.
-If the timescale to supply evidence has passed, we will chase a response from the public body promptly and ask for an explanation about the delay.
-Once the information is received, we will consider whether the public body has complied with the recommendation.
-If no response is received, we will consider the merits of issuing a special report.
+We aim to check the timescales for public bodies to comply with our recommendations.
+If the timescale to give evidence has passed, we will chase a response from the public body and ask for an explanation about the delay.
+Once we have this information, we will consider whether the public body has complied with the recommendation.
+If we do not get a response, we will consider whether this warrants issuing a special report.

-In some cases, the evidence supplied by a public body may not satisfy what we recommended.
-In these instances, we will contact the public body and ask it to provide satisfactory evidence within a defined timescale.
-If the response received is still unsatisfactory, the Ombudsman may consider issuing a special report.
+In some cases, the evidence given by a public body may not fulfill what we recommended.
+In these instances, we will contact the public body and ask it to give us satisfactory evidence within a specific timescale.
+If the response we get is still unsatisfactory, we may consider issuing a special report.